pyglet.text.layout

 The Y coordinate gives the position of the bottom edge of the layout.

-For the purposes of calculating the position resulting from this alignment, the height of the layout is taken to be the smaller of height and content_height.
+For the purposes of calculating the position resulting from this alignment, the height of the layout is taken to be the smallest of height and content_height.

 See also content_valign.